Skip to main content Skip to local navigation

 This year’s guest speaker will be Dr. Glen A. Jones, Professor of Higher Education, and former dean of the Ontario Institute for Studies in Education of the University of Toronto.
 Dr. Jones holds the Ontario Research Chair in Postsecondary Education Policy and Measurement, and he is the Director of the Centre for the Study of Canadian and International Higher Education.

-The AGM on Friday, November 1st will again be held in the Second Student Centre at the Keele campus.
+The AGM on November 1st will be held in the Second Student Centre at the Keele campus.
 The day’s activities will commence with morning coffee at 10:30 a.m. and our guest speaker at 11:00 a.m.
 A luncheon will then be served followed by the Association’s business meeting in the early afternoon.
-The AGM will again be held in hybrid format – both in person and broadcast via Zoom.
-Full details with registration information will be posted on this website and circulated by e-mail to all registered YURA members closer to the date.
+The AGM will be held in hybrid format – both in person and broadcast via Zoom.
+The schedule of the day’s activities, along with the agenda, minutes and reports for the AGM’s business meeting can be found by clicking here.

 Dr. Fran Wilkinson

-Overviews of the Fall 2023 sessions of the YURA Café can be read by clicking here.
+Overviews of the eight sessions of the YURA Café during the 2023-2024 year can be read by clicking here.

 “Reframing Identity Your Identity,” by Dr. Michelle Pannor Silver from the University of Toronto